Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Analysis 1 : Identification of the reaction

 \section{\bf Analysis \rom{1}: Identification of the $\PiKL$ reaction}

-The $\Lam$ polarization ($P_{\Lambda}$) analysis \fixxx{comprised} three parts.
-First, the $\Lam$ production was identified from missing mass analysis of $\PiKX$ reaction using KURAMA and CATCH.
-Subsequently, the $\Ldecay$ decay events were identified \fixxx{using} CATCH.
-Finally, the $P_{\Lambda}$ was derived.
-This section explains the first component.
+The $\Lam$ polarization ($P_{\Lambda}$) analysis comprised three parts. \wip{(1) the $\Lam$ production identification by analyzing the missing mass of $\PiKX$ reaction, (2) the $\Ldecay$ decay identification, and (3) the $P_{\Lambda}$ derivation.} \wip{Hereafter, the missing mass of $\PiKX$ reaction will be referred to as $\mm$.} This section describes the first component; the $\Lam$ production identification.

-The $\Lam$ hyperon produced by the $\PiKL$ reaction was identified using the missing mass method of the $\PiKX$ reaction.
-The momentum of the $\pM$ beam was reconstructed event by event using the K1.8 beam line spectrometer.
-Details of this analysis \fixxx{are available} in Ref. \cite{Tamao-JPS}.
+The momentum of the $\pM$ beam was reconstructed event by event using the K1.8 \wip{beamline} spectrometer.
+Details of this analysis are \wip{described} in Ref. \cite{Tamao-JPS}.
 The outgoing $\Kz$ was reconstructed by detecting the $\pP$ and $\pM$ with the KURAMA and CATCH, respectively.

-The $\pP$ was identified using momentum and \fixxx{TOF} information. \fix{Fig.} \ref{fig-pKurama_m2} shows the correlation between \fix{the mass squared} and momentum, measured \fixxx{using} the KURAMA spectrometer.
+The $\pP$ was identified using momentum and \fixxx{TOF} information. \fix{Fig.} \ref{fig-pKurama_m2} shows the correlation between the mass squared and momentum, measured \fixxx{using} the KURAMA spectrometer.
 The red solid lines represent the selected $\pP$ region.

-The $\pM$ was identified \fixxx{via} CATCH using the $\Delta E$-$E$ method based on the energy deposition measured \fixxx{using} CFT ($\Delta E$) and the total energy measured \fixxx{using} BGO ($E$). \fix{Fig.} \ref{fig-dE_E} shows the $\Delta E$-$E$ correlation after the CATCH calibration, highlighting the loci corresponding to protons and $\pi$s. \fixxx{Because of} the charge conservation, the $\pi$ detected \fixxx{using} CATCH will likely be $\pM$\fix{, because $\pP$ is detected \fixxx{using} the KURAMA spectrometer}.
-Therefore, in the following analysis, $\pi$s detected \fixxx{using} CATCH are assumed to be $\pM$. \fix{The kinetic energy of $\pM$ cannot be measured \fixxx{using} BGO because many of $\pi$s penetrate \fixxx{it}.
-Therefore, the momentum magnitude of $\pM$ was determined so that the invariant mass of $\pP$ and $\pM$ becomes the $\Kz$ mass, using the $\pP$ momentum vector and $\pM$ direction determined \fixxx{using} the KURAMA spectrometer and CFT, respectively.}
+The $\pM$ was identified using the so-called $\Delta E$-$E$ correlation between the energy deposition measured in CFT ($\Delta E$) and the total energy measured in BGO ($E$).
+Fig. \ref{fig-dE_E} shows the $\Delta E$-$E$ correlation after the CATCH calibration, highlighting the loci corresponding to protons and $\pi$s. \wip{Hereafter, the $\pi$s detected in CATCH were assumed as $\pM$s considering the charge conservation.} The kinetic energy of $\pM$ cannot be measured in BGO because many of $\pi$s \wip{pass through} it.
+Therefore, the momentum magnitude of $\pM$ was determined so that the invariant mass of $\pP$ and $\pM$ becomes the $\Kz$ mass.

-The $\Kz$ \fix{momentum vector} was reconstructed \fixxx{using} \fix{momentum} vectors of $\pP$ and $\pM$ ($\bm{P_{\pP}},\ \bm{P_{\pM}}$) assuming the $\kzdecay$ decay as
+The $\Kz$ momentum vector was reconstructed \fixxx{using} \fix{momentum} vectors of $\pP$ and $\pM$ ($\bm{P_{\pP}},\ \bm{P_{\pM}}$) assuming the $\kzdecay$ decay as